• Skip to primary navigation

 Overall, cloud storage solutions are great for small groups and small businesses not looking for scale, insight, or extensive process automation.
 The ease of access is a strength, too — until it isn’t, amidst security concerns.
 For a company looking for a professional solution for group photo distribution, they’ll want to look elsewhere.

-Photo Sharing with Instant Messaging
+Private Photo Sharing With Instant Messaging

 There are pictures shared with groups via instant messaging every day — Instagram or Twitter DM’s, Slack, iMessage, WhatsApp, etc. But as the instant messaging method for photo distribution goes through the ringer, let’s see if it can keep up once the stakes are raised.
+Group communication is critical to stay in touch and communicate with groups, but it’s not ideal for sharing media files.

 Security: In many cases, security for instant messaging isn’t bad, as there has been a movement toward more encryption for messaging platforms.
 There are also more limitations being added now to message forwarding, which adds another surface layer of security for privately sharing photos with groups.